 You asked and we answered.
 Introducing our latest review series, USMLE Prep Platforms!
 With the rising popularity of USMLE video learning platforms particularly for Step 1, we’ve asked our Elite tutors to go through and review all the latest and greatest video prep platforms.
-In this series, we will be objectively reviewing Osmosis, Pathoma, Lecturio, Amboss, Boards and Beyond, Online MedEd, Kaplan, and USMLE Rx, so you can get honest comparisons by USMLE educational professionals.
+In this series, we will be objectively reviewing Osmosis, Pathoma, Lecturio, Amboss, Boards and Beyond, Online MedEd, and Kaplan, so you can get honest comparisons by USMLE educational professionals.

 As always in our review series, our reviews do not reflect any partnerships, promotions, or paid positivity.
 We pride ourselves in bringing our students accurate information and our honest opinions surrounding USMLE resources.

 USMLE Step 1 and 2 Prep Platform Reviews: Lecturio

 Lecturio is an online video learning portal whose mission statement is, “To make high-quality online education available to as many people as possible, and spread specialized knowledge around the world.”
 While they are most known for their video lecture component, Lecturio also provides question bank, quizzing, and smart studying resources to their users.
 Lecturio boasts use by over 600 medical schools and 100,000,000 minutes of video watched by its users.
 Their website also notes that the company was founded in 2008 in Leipzig, Germany, and now has a diverse international team operating globally.